PoisotLab/ms_metaweb_transfer/README.md

-Because the confidence intervals on the inferred trait space are probably over-estimates, we decided to apply a thresholding step to the interactions after the data inflation (see @fig:thresholds showing the effect of varying the cutoff on $P(i \rightarrow j)$). @Cirtwill2021BuiFoo proposed a number of strategies to threshold probabilistic networks.
+Because the confidence intervals on the inferred trait space are probably over-estimates, we decided to apply a thresholding step to the interactions after data inflation (see @fig:thresholds showing the effect of varying the cutoff on $P(i \rightarrow j)$). @Cirtwill2021BuiFoo proposed a number of strategies to threshold probabilistic networks.
 Their methods assume the underlying data to be tag-based sequencing, which represents interactions as